cliaux/lpdu.github.io/ucob/strats.md

 ### **Heavensfall**
 QM Positions Spread.
 If Tower under Nael = R1
-https://ff14.toolboxgaming.space/?id=141496754100071&preview=1 may be used as an example for Heavensfall.
+[example toolbox](https://ff14.toolboxgaming.space/?id=141496754100071&preview=1) may be used as an example for Heavensfall.

 ### **Tenstrike**
 Spread around in Quickmarch spread spots (click for image) to quickly identify where you have to go with your hatch if you get one.
 North marker (4, true north) is safe both times for shakers.
 Make sure to gather up after hatches (before shakers) in the middle to be healed up.
+> [!TIP]
+> Use 4 marker to show which position you will take on 2nd set of earthshakers to minimize confusion

 ### **Grand Octet**
 Clees Mario Kart.
 TankLB3 as you run into the middle.
 Soak all towers.
 Twintania Bait point left looking at twin.
 If no LB3, Megaflares right looking at twin.